garretsk/garretsk.github.io/README.md

 *GPA:* 4.0
 *Languages:* Python, SQL

 Computer science graduate student.
 Maintained a 4.0 GPA.
 Learned a lot about AI/ML and cloud technologies.
-Left to gain real-world software development experience through a full-time role in industry.
+Left to gain real-world software engineering experience through a role in industry.

 **Pacific University** — *Class of 2022, Bachelor of Science*
 *2018 - 2022*